-REPORT REFERENCE NO. RC/22/2 MEETING RESOURCES COMMITTEE DATE OF MEETING 8 FEBRUARY 2022 SUBJECT OF REPORT CAPITAL STRATEGY LEAD OFFICER Director of Finance, People and Estates (Treasurer) RECOMMENDATION That the Authority endorses the Capital Strategy as set out in this report.
+REPORT REFERENCE NO. DSFRA/22/3 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY DATE OF MEETING 18 FEBRUARY 2022 (Budget Meeting) SUBJECT OF REPORT CAPITAL STRATEGY LEAD OFFICER Director of Finance, People & Estates (Treasurer) RECOMMENDATION That, as recommended by the Resources Committee at its budget meeting on 8 February 2022, the Authority endorses the Capital Strategy as set out in this report.
 EXECUTIVE SUMMARY The 2017 Prudential Code included the requirement for all Local Authorities to produce an annual capital strategy that is agreed by the Members.
 The capital strategy is a key document for the Authority and forms part of the financial planning arrangements, reflecting the priorities set out in the Fire & Rescue Plan and the Medium-Term Financial Strategy.
 It provides a high-level overview of how capital expenditure, and the way it is financed, contribute to the provision of services.
 It also provides an overview of how associated risk is managed and the implications for future financial sustainability and sets out the governance process for approval and monitoring of capital expenditure.
 The 2021/22 revised Prudential Code also requires the Treasurer to certify that none of the Authority's spending plans include the acquisition of assets primarily for yield.
+The contents of this report were considered by the Resources Committee at its budget meeting on 8 February 2022.
+The Committee resolved to commend the Capital Strategy to the Authority for endorsement.
 RESOURCE IMPLICATIONS As indicated in the report.
-EQUALITY IMPACT ASSESSMENT An initial assessment has not identified any equality issues emanating from this report.
+EQUALITY RISKS AND BENEFITS ANALYSIS An initial assessment has not identified any equality issues emanating from this report.
 APPENDICES Nil.
-LIST OF BACKGROUND PAPERS The Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code 2017
+BACKGROUND PAPERS The Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code 2017